nicm42/100-days-of-code-v2/log3.md

 **Day 81: 2nd July 2021**
 More videos.
 I realised some of the ones on my list have been on there for such a long time because I don't really want to watch them, I just feel like I should because they might come in useful in the future.
 So I took them off the list, because if I need them in the future, I can go and find them then.

+**Day 82: 3rd July 2021**
+Today was my learning something different tutorial day.
+I ended up doing Go.
+Like with Python, the Traversy Media crash course was all about how to use the language, then next week I'll do a tutorial to make something.
+Overall I found it to be a bit like JS and a bit like Python.
+I think some things are just universal.